-18. (1) In this Law-

-"terrorist property" means property which is likely to be used for the purposes of terrorism and proceeds from the commission of acts of terrorism.

-- (2) In subsection (1) a reference to proceeds of an act includes a reference to any property which wholly or partly, and directly or indirectly, represents the proceeds of the act (including payments or other rewards in connection with its commission). - 19.
-(1) A person commits an offence if he-
+- 18. (1) In this Law, "terrorist property" means property that is the proceeds of, or used in, or intended or allocated for use in, the financing of acts of terrorism, terrorists or terrorist organisations. - (2) In subsection (1) a reference to proceeds includes a reference to any property which wholly or partly, and directly or indirectly, represents the proceeds of the financing of acts of terrorism, terrorists or terrorist organisations.